 There are more than 45 clinical education affiliations in the metropolitan Kansas City and surrounding areas as well as opportunities for international experiences.
 Practice sites include The University of Kansas Hospital, KU Weight Management, Children’s Mercy Hospital and Clinics, VA Medical Center, KU Athletics, grocery stores, public schools, health departments, and others.

-KU has a proven record in producing top-level professionals, as evidenced by the consistently high first-time pass rate by our graduates on the national Registration Examination for Dietitians.
-Our first-time pass rate for graduates of 2008-2012 is 93% (last five years of graduates).
+KU has a proven record in producing top-level professionals, as evidenced by the consistently high first-time pass rate by KU graduates on the national Registration Examination for Dietitians.
+Our first-time pass rate for graduates of the last five years (2010-2014) is 96%.

 Convenient Option for Master's Degree